alfalfacow/My-Lab-Notebook/Spatial Transcriptomics/1-Introductory-Workflow.md

 clusterN_markers <- FindMarkers(SeuratObject_subset, ident.1 = N, min.pct = 0.25)
 head(clusterN_markers, n = 5) #view the first 5 rows of the dataframe

 #Visualize expression of a gene in each cluster to verify up/downregulation.
-After custering, this plot will automatically split the violin plot, with one plot for each cluster, all shown side by side
+After clustering, this plot will automatically split the violin plot, with one plot for each cluster, all shown side by side

 VlnPlot(SeuratObject_subset, features = c("gene1", "gene2", "gene3"))